mzufferey/omics/index.md

 GENE-E package (https://software.broadinstitute.org/GENE-E/download.html) was used to cluster the 1× WGS samples according to the similarity of their CCF profiles using Pearson correlation.
 Reporting

+https://ecotyper.stanford.edu;/  EcoTyper as a broadly applicable framework for high-throughput identification of cell states and multicellular

+communities from primary tissue specimens.
+It consists of three

+key steps: digital purification of cell-type-specific gene expres- sion profiles from bulk tissue transcriptomes, identification and quantitation of transcriptionally defined cell states, and co-

+assignment of cell states into multicellular communities